What's Going Around in Athens-Clarke County unified government (balance)?

 What illnesses are going around in Athens-Clarke County unified government (balance), Georgia right now?

-Based on Georgia state surveillance data (which covers Athens-Clarke County unified government (balance)), flu activity is moderate, RSV is low, COVID-19 is low, and Georgia has reported 2 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Athens-Clarke County unified government (balance) area, flu activity in Georgia is moderate, RSV is low, COVID-19 is low, and Georgia has reported 5 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Athens-Clarke County unified government (balance) right now?